-- 2) A boxer who holds a world title or a regional title recognised by the ANBF as defined in this Rule 17 will not be permitted to contest or hold an Australian title in any weight division.
-To be considered as a challenger and have sanction for such a bout the following conditions must be complied with: - (a) The boxer, his manager or trainer must notify the ruling world organisation, in writing, that he has relinquished that title; - (b) A copy of this correspondence must be sent to the ANBF Secretary prior to his challenge being accepted by the ANBF Secretary.
+2) A boxer who holds a world title or a regional title recognised by the ANBF as defined in this Rule 17 will not be permitted to contest or hold an Australian title in any weight division.
+To be considered as a challenger and have sanction for such a bout, the the conditions specified in Rule 71.3 would apply.